Parents who want Youngkin’s transgender policies enacted sue the Virginia Beach school board

 Beverly Anderson, an opponent of the policies, called them politically motivated.
 She said Youngkin “doesn’t know what’s best for Virginia Beach, for our 65,000 students.
 He’s going for what he thinks is going to bring out his base of supporters” in the November legislative elections, where control of both chambers is up grabs.

-Victoria Manning, who voted to adopt the policies, cited the central role that education played in Youngkin’s 2021 victory as evidence that voters support his position.
+Victoria Manning, who voted in favor, cited the central role that education played in Youngkin’s 2021 victory as evidence that voters support his position.

 “Virginians elected Gov. Youngkin for this very reason,” she said.

 A state law passed in 2020 required the state to develop model regulations and county school boards to adopt them, but it included no enforcement mechanism.
 The model policies developed by Democratic Gov. Ralph Northam’s administration were greeted favorably by advocates for transgender students, but many school boards did not adopt them.
-At the time, the Department of Education told school districts failing to adopt the policies that they assumed all legal risks for noncompliance.
+At the time, the Department of Education told school districts failing to comply that they assumed all legal risks for noncompliance.

 Opponents of Youngkin’s policies have said they violate federal law.
-They cite court rulings in favor of transgender student Gavin Grimm, the former Virginia high school student whose lawsuit over his district’s transgender bathroom ban led to a ruling that the policy was unconstitutional.
+They cite court rulings in favor of transgender student Gavin Grimm, the former Virginia high school student who successfully sued ver his district’s transgender bathroom.

 The lawsuit says that the Grimm case is not as broad as transgender student advocates claim.